 Among all the flushing spaniel breeds, the Clumber Spaniel is the largest.
 They stand at 17 to 20 inches tall, but can weigh up to 90 pounds depending on the gender.
 But just because they’re big dogs doesn’t mean they aggressive in any way.

 In fact, it’s quite the opposite.
 Clumber Spaniels are known for their mellow and calm nature.
 They know when to turn up their energy on the field, and when to relax in the home.
 As such, there are few spaniels as balanced as the Clumber.

 Their origins can be traced back to the late 1700s in Nottinghamshire, England.
 They were first bred by the Duke of Newcastle (along with his gamekeeper), who named this spaniel dog breed after his estate, Clumber Park.

 Clumber Spaniels were some of the top bird hunters during their hay day.
-And because they were bred for royalty, they maintained popularity within the royal circle for many generations.
+And because they were bred for royalty, they maintained popularity within the royal circle for several generations.
 In fact, Edward VII and George V were key breeders for this spaniel.

 7. Irish Water Spaniel

 Highlights: Lively, Diligent, Brave

 The Irish Water Spaniel has had a long history as a top-tier water spaniel.
 Several generations ago, there were just two varieties of spaniel breeds: land and water spaniels.
 But by the mid 19th century, Ireland eventually developed two breeds.

-These Irish spaniels were the South Country Water Spaniel and North Country Water Spaniel.
+These two Irish spaniels were the South Country Water Spaniel and North Country Water Spaniel.
 Both of which, were crucial in the development of the modern Irish Water Spaniel.
-Even so, the Irish Water Spaniel resembles more of the South Country dog.
+However, the Irish Water Spaniel resembles more of the South Country dog.

 A huge reason for their longstanding success in hunting is the incredible work ethic.
 Make no mistake, the Irish Water Spaniel is one hard-working dog breed.
 When hunting, they’re always zoned in.
 In fact, they’re known to be obedient and responsive.

-However, that’s not to say they aren’t affectionate and loving with their owners.
+That’s not to say they aren’t affectionate and loving with their owners.
 They truly are!
-The Irish Water Spaniel is naturally inquisitive, but also has a clownish side.
+Plus, Irish Water Spaniels are naturally inquisitive, but also have a clownish side.
 They enjoy their work life, though they much rather spend time with their owners.

 8. American Water Spaniel